 - Organizational skills: Strong organizational skills are important for accountants and auditors, who often work with a range of financial documents for a variety of clients.

 The average pay for accountants or auditors in the United States ranges from $45,220 to $128,680 as of May 2020.

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Employment of accountants and auditors is projected to grow 10 percent from 2016 to 2026, faster than the average for all occupations.
+Employment of accountants and auditors is projected to grow 4 percent from 2019 to 2029, about as fast as the average for all occupations.

 Globalization, a growing economy, and a complex tax and regulatory environment are expected to continue to lead to strong demand for accountants and auditors.